-In a country where malls are a place to shop, dine, unwind, and pray (most malls have chapels and masses on Sundays), it was a leap to embrace online shopping.
-Some government agencies even had to establish their satellite branches in malls to make their services more accessible to the public.
-Before the pandemic, one could hardly imagine Metro Manila without its sprawling shopping centers flocked by crowds.
+It was a leap to embrace online shopping in a country where malls are a place to shop, dine, unwind, and pray (most malls have chapels and masses on Sundays).
+Some government agencies even established satellite branches in malls to make their services more accessible to the public.

-Know Your Rights: Understanding the Consumer Act of the Philippines
+Know Your Rights Under Consumer Act of the Philippines: Top FAQs

-In addition to the Consumer Act, which is the main law that supports the rights of consumers, below are the other laws that also complement consumer protection in the Philippines:
+In addition to the Consumer Act, which is the main law that supports consumer rights in the Philippines, below are the other laws that complement consumer protection:

 - National Payment Systems Act of 2018